bleumind/guess-my-number/README.md

 Hello!
 This is a project I found on a udemy course.
 HTML and CSS were provided for me, however I self wrote the entire javascript file and customized it to make the game function properly while increasing the difficulty.
+I also changed the html and css slightly to fit my customized js file.

 How To Play:
 1. Guess a number 1-50.